 How can I fix Civ 5 Runtime error?

 1. Check your game mods

+To fix it, enable all mods you used before and try again.
 In addition, try loading the game from the Mod Menu with all the required mods enabled.
 Many users reported that this worked for them, so be sure to try it.